The Ozarks Teacher Corps

 Applicants must clearly follow the application directions and fully understand the commitment they are about to make for the two-year duration of their participation in the Corps.

-If accepted into the program, applicants must agree to attend the Place Based Education Conference each May.
+If accepted into the program, applicants must agree to attend the Place Based Education Conference each spring.
 We will provide transportation to and from the conference.

 Students must provide the following application materials: